To Make a Killing

 To Make a Killing (also known as Vicious and Wild Boys) is a 1988 Australian drama thriller film written and directed by Karl Zwicky and co-written by P. J. Hogan.
 It stars Tamblyn Lord, Craig Pearce, Tiffiny Dowe and Kelly Dingwall.

 Plot

-Damon (Tamblyn Lord) graduates from high school but ends up bored on summer vacation and looks to rebel.
-He meets a trio of home invaders led by Terry (Craig Pearce) whose lifestyle offers Damon the excitement he craves, until the gang's crimes escalate during a home invasion, which results in murder.
-Damon must now decide how far he's willing to go to survive.
+Damon (Tamblyn Lord) graduates from high school but becomes bored during summer vacation and seeks rebellion.
+He befriends a trio of home invaders led by Terry (Craig Pearce), whose lifestyle provides the excitement Damon desires.
+However, when the gang’s crimes escalate during a home invasion that ends in murder, Damon is forced to confront the consequences and decide how far he is willing to go to survive.